Saint Mary’s Home of Erie Data Breach Exposes SSNs

 The company also posted an official notice on their website.
 Written notice was provided to affected consumers, including six Massachusetts residents.

-The company has not publicly disclosed the total number of individuals affected nationwide.
+A total number of 10,038 individuals were affected nationwide.

 Saint Mary’s Home of Erie's response